IsaacScript/isaacscript/packages/docs/docs/main/example-mod.md

 function applyGreenCandleEffect(player: EntityPlayer) {
   for (const entity of Isaac.GetRoomEntities()) {
     if (shouldApplyGreenCandleEffectToEntity(entity)) {
-      // The source is the player
+      // The source is the player.
-      // The duration is 100 frames
+      // The duration is 100 frames.
-      // The damage is equal to the player's damage stat entity.AddPoison(player, 100, player.Damage);
+      // The damage is equal to the player's damage stat. entity.AddPoison(player, 100, player.Damage);
-      // (this shows an error in the IDE because AddPoison expects an EntityRef) }
+      // (This shows an error in the IDE because the `AddPoison` method expects an `EntityRef`.)
+    }
   }
 }